ashemath/btw-img/log.md

 Maybe I can add a `"./vmctl clean default purge` command to delete the files and storage after shutting down and removing the test VM.

+Right now, I get a working debian disk.
+I'll need to work on cloud-init stuff to get it to boot right-quick like the other VMs.
+As is, the boot requires selecting the grubx64.efi file from the firmware menu.

 ## Finding a focus
 Wizardlab was a lot of fun to design, but it's too loose about how it operates.
 While I could go ahead and rework all of that code, I feel like taking some